lescailab/hpc_guide/running_jobs.rst

 You may also specify some requirements for the job, such as the amount of memory that should be allocated::

-  [hpc-head]$ srun --mem=16g --pty /bin/bash
+  [myuser@headnode1]$ srun --mem=16g --pty /bin/bash

 When running a job you have access to the same filesystems as when running on the frontend.
-Thus, you can access your home folder and project folders with the same paths as on hpc-head.
+Thus, you can access your home folder and project folders with the same paths as on myuser@headnode1.

 When you’re done with your interactive session on the node, it can be exited by running the exit command or pressing Control + D::

   [b1s3]$ exit
-  [hpc-head]$
+  [myuser@headnode1]$

 You’ll now be back on the frontend.